What happens at the face-to-face consultation?

 When you arrive

-You’ll be greeted on arrival and asked for proof of your identity.
+You’ll be greeted on arrival and asked for two forms of identification.
 You’ll then be checked in for your face-to-face consultation and offered a travel expenses claim form.

-If your face-to-face consultation takes place in your home, the Health Professional will just ask to see proof of your identity.
+If your face-to-face consultation takes place in your home, the Health Professional will just ask to see your two forms of identification.

 The Health Professional you see will always identify themselves clearly with photographic proof of identity.